matsengrp/hyperfreq/README.md

 ## Setuptools

-If the above does not work for you, you probably do not have pip installed (or perhaps no python).
+If the above does not work for you, you probably do not have pip installed (or perhaps no python, in which case [see this](http://www.python.org/getit/)).
 You can either [install it](http://www.pip-installer.org/en/latest/installing.html), or do the following.

 First [install biopython](http://biopython.org/DIST/docs/install/Installation.html).